What does Leo mean?

 Leo is a very prominent first name for males (#168 out of 1220, Top 14%) and also a very prominent surname for both adults and children (#4296 out of 150436, Top 3%).
 (2000 U.S. Census)

-Displayed below is the birth name popularity of Leo for boys.
+Displayed below is the birth name history of Leo for boys.
 Leo reached its apex position of #43 in the U.S. in the 1890s, and is at #97 presently.
 (Top Baby Names, 2014)

-Below is a charted analysis of the usage of Leo and associated names.
-Leander, Lee (#701 from current records), Leon (#321), Leonard (#662), Leonel (#430) and Leopold are the prominent related forms of Leo (#97 from current records).
-These forms of Leo were favored by parents during the years 1900-1909 (adoption of 0.64%) and are somewhat less widespread today (adoption 0.4%, down 38.2%), with the versions Leander, Lee, Leon, Leonard and Leopold falling out of fashion.
-Leo and Leonel are two of the more contemporarily stylish boy names here, and there is a rebound in birth name popularity for Leo.
-(Top 1000 Baby Names Records, 2014)
+Below is a charted analysis of the history of Leo and associated names.
+Leander, Lee (#701 from current records), Leon (#321), Leonard (#662), Leonel (#430), Leopold and Lev (#1493) are the prominent related forms of Leo (#97 from current records).
+These forms of Leo were favored by parents during the years 1900-1909 (adoption of 1.4%) and are now much less widespread (adoption 0.3%, down 75.2%), with versions such as Leonard becoming less fashionable.
+Leonel is the most contemporarily stylish boy name here.